dayton-outar/glif/algos/c-c++/algorithms/eight-queens/README.md

 # 5.9 Backtracking

 Situations arise where there are different ways leading from a given position, none of them known to lead to a solution.
 After trying one path unsuccessfully, we return to this crossroads and try to find a solution using another path.
 However, we must ensure that such a return is possible and that all paths can be tried.
 This technique is called *backtracking*, and it allows us to systematically try all available avenues from a certain point after some of them lead to nowhere.
 Using backtracking, we can always return to a position that offers other possibilities for successfully solving the problem.
-This technique is used in artificial intelligence, and one of the problems in which backtracking is very useful is the eight queens problem
+This technique is used in artificial intelligence, and one of the problems in which backtracking is very useful is the eight queens problem.[^1]

 ## The Problem